Skip to content

 // Crisp pixel-art text — draws pre-baked glyph quads instead of a

-// blurry bilinear-sampled canvas texture. `true` bakes a dynamic font
+// blurry bilinear-sampled canvas texture. `bitmap: true` bakes (or looks

 new UIText({ children: "SCORE", bitmap: true, style: { fontFamily: "monospace", fontSize: 12 } });